walleyyang/dat-juanita-gurl-python/README.md

 ## Docker Build

 You can also build the Docker image.
 For example, run `docker build . -t datjuanitagurl/datjuanitagurl` to build the image.
-Then run `docker container run datjuanitagurl/datjuanitagurl:latest` to run it.
+Then run `docker run --env-file ./.env datjuanitagurl/datjuanitagurl:latest` to run it.

 ## Full Application Usage